sfgallen/RICoTTa/README.md

 For an example of working through a list of assumptions in conducting similar catchment-scale inversions, please see Gallen and Fernández-Blanco (2021).

 ### If you use these codes of modified versions of these codes for scientific research, cite Glotzbach (2015) and Gallen et al. (2023).
+The code is also citable as a Zenodo repositry as Gallen and Glotzbach, 2023, RICoTTA v1.0, http://doi.org/10.5281/zenodo.7671209.

 ### References: